wenyiw-uchicago/llm-sparsification-wenyiw/report.md

 ## Benchmarking the Sparsified Models
 I selected 5 sets of benchmarks.
-- GLUE benchmarks are sued by both GPT2 and Deberta-v2.
+- GLUE benchmarks are used by both GPT2 and Deberta-v2.
 - Casual Language Modeling (CLM) for GPT2 from HF's language-modeling where they used that for fine-tuning the models.
 - Masked Language Modeling (MLM) for Deberta-v2, same as CLM
 - SQuaD_v2 QA benchmarks for T5, however, only the number of samples shown in the evaluation results, we ignore the results.